au-research/raid-metadata/rtd/docs/source/index.rst

    "**Definition**", "briefly defines the property" "**Requirement**", "indicates whether a property is mandatory, recommended or optional, with additional information included where necessary (e.g. if a property is mandatory when only another property is present)"
    "**Occurrence**",  "indicates the number of times a property may occur:

    * 0 – represents a recommended or optional property that may only occur once
    * 0-n – represents an optional property that may occur multiple times
    * 1 – represents a required property that may only occur once
+   * 1-n – represents a required property that may occur multiple times

+   "
-   * 1-n – represents a required property that may occur multiple times" "**Allowed values**", "will indicate a controlled list of values' limiting input (such as a bulleted list) or the rules that govern those values (such as an italicised statement followed by format and constraints)"
+   "**Allowed values**", "will indicate a controlled list of values' limiting input (such as a bulleted list) or the rules that govern those values (such as an italicised statement followed by format and constraints)"

 In addition, some properties include additional information: